Luscious red lips, Italian sports cars, red velvet cupcakes and slippers in Oz.

-Is it just us or do all these fun roads lead to RED?
-The birthstone of July is no different, and is one of the most magnificent red gems of all time: the ravishing Ruby.
+Is it just us or do all roads lead to RED?
+The birthstone of July is no different and is one of the most magnificent red gems available.
+This month we celebrate the ravishing Ruby.

-This deliciously coloured gem registers a massive 9 on the mohs scale of hardness, making them only slightly softer than diamonds and exceptionally rare as well.
+This deliciously coloured gem registers a 9 on the Mohs scale of hardness, making them only slightly softer than diamonds and exceptionally rare as well.
 This means that a ruby of high quality and colour can be even more expensive than similar top quality, colourless diamonds.

-Long ago, ancient cultures believed that these gemstones grew on trees.
-Like teeny tiny fruit they would start out white and in the sunlight they would grow into plump red rubies.
-When they reached a full and vibrant red (like a good wine), they were ready to be plucked, bringing joy and fortune to their owner (again, like a good wine!).
+Long ago ancient cultures believed that these gemstones grew on trees.
+Like tiny fruit, they would start out white and in the sunlight, they would grow into plump red rubies.
+When they reached a full and vibrant red (similar to that of a good wine), they were ready to be plucked, bringing joy and fortune to their owner (again, like a good wine!).

-Here are a few of the world’s most famous rubies:
+Listed below are some of the world’s most famous Rubies: